Course Title: Software Engineering Principles and Practice 1

 Overview of Assessment

-This course will be assessed via written assignments during the semester that will require students to research and understand different standards, processes and tools within the software engineering knowledge domain, and to apply that in a comparison with industry work practices.
+This course will be assessed via written assignments and presentations that will require you to research and understand different standards, processes and tools within your program knowledge domain, and to apply that in a comparison with industry work practices.